txtdirect/website/README.md

 ---

-Copyright 2017 - The TXTdirect Website Authors
+Copyright 2017 - The TXTDirect Website Authors